AkmalHairi/excel-data-cleaning/README.md

 ---

-🧑‍💻 Data Analyst Journey - Day 2: Oracle SQL Basics Welcome to Day 2 of my Data Analyst learning journey.
+## 🧑‍💻 Data Analyst Journey - Day 2: Oracle SQL Basics
+Welcome to Day 2 of my Data Analyst learning journey.
 In this session, I worked on getting hands-on with Oracle SQL.

 ---

-📊 Project Overview
+## 📊 Project Overview
 Today, I focused on:
--Creating tables with data types in Oracle SQL
+- Creating tables with data types in Oracle SQL
--Using the SELECT statement with WHERE, AND, OR, and NOT -Sorting results with ORDER BY
+- Using the SELECT statement with WHERE, AND, OR, and NOT
+- Sorting results with ORDER BY
--Updating records with the UPDATE statement
+- Updating records with the UPDATE statement
--Filtering data based on conditions such as salary and department
+- Filtering data based on conditions such as salary and department

 ---

-📁 Files Included
+## 📁 Files Included
 | File | Description |
 |------|-------------|
 | `employee_table.sql` |	![Contains the table creation and sample data insert statements.](week1-day2-sql-basic.zip) |